Random Stability of Random Variables: Abstract

 \section{Abstract}

 For a random variable $N = 0, 1, 2, \ldots$ we study the following question: When does the sum of $N$ many independent and identically distributed copies of a random variable $X$ have the same law a a nontrivial rescaling of $X$?
 We show that such $N$-stable random variable exists if and only $1 < \mathbb E[N] < \infty$.
 Under an additional assumption $\mathbb E[N\ln N] < \infty$, we describe all $N$-stable $X$.
 We also study a converse problem: For a given $X \ge 0$ with $\mathbb E[X] = 1$, we study the set of all $N$ such that $X$ is $N$-stable.
-Distributions of $N$ form a semigroup with respect to composition of probability generating functions.
-We show these probability generating functions need to commute with respect to composition.
-We present explicit families of composition semigroups.
-Equivalent formulations have appeared in difference forms, and this article aims to unify and extend them.
+Distributions of $N$ form a commuting semigroup with respect to composition of probability generating functions.